Jon Jones: Heavyweight Champion

 After over three years removed from his last bout, Jones faced Ciryl Gane for the vacant UFC Heavyweight Championship on March 4, 2023, at UFC 285.
 He won the bout and earned the title via a guillotine choke submission in the first round.
 After the fight, Jones earned the Performance of the Night bonus award.
+Jones became the third fighter to win UFC titles at heavyweight and light heavyweight, following Randy Couture and Daniel Cormier.

 Jones was scheduled to defend his title against former two-time heavyweight champion Stipe Miocic on November 11, 2023, at UFC 295.
 However, Jones was forced to pull out due to injury after tearing a pectoral tendon.
 As a result, a bout for the interim UFC Heavyweight Championship between Sergei Pavlovich and Tom Aspinall was scheduled for the event.
 Aspinall won via first-round knockout to become the interim champion.

 One year after his injury, the bout between Jones and Miocic was rescheduled to November 16, 2024, at UFC 309.
 He won the fight by technical knockout via a spinning back kick followed by punches in the third round.
 With this twelfth title defense, Jones broke the record for most title defenses in UFC history.
 This fight earned him another Performance of the Night award.

 Following the removal of Clay Guida from the UFC roster on January 15, 2025, Jones became the promotion's longest-tenured fighter.

 Retirement

 Following his title defense against Miocic, Jones expressed disinterest in fighting interim UFC Heavyweight Champion Tom Aspinall, instead calling out then UFC Light Heavyweight Champion Alex Pereira for a superfight.
-At the post-fight press conference of UFC on ABC: Hill vs. Rountree Jr. on June 21, 2025, rather than defend his championship against Aspinall, it was announced that Jones had retired from mixed martial arts competition and that Aspinall was the new undisputed champion as a result.
+At the post-fight press conference of UFC on ABC: Hill vs. Rountree Jr. on June 21, 2025, Dana White announced that Jones had retired from mixed martial arts competition and that Aspinall was the new undisputed champion as a result.

-As of 4 July 2025, Jones reported to have re-entered the testing pool and is listed as active on the official UFC website.
+On July 4, 2025, the day after UFC White House was announced, Jones said he re-entered the testing pool and is listed as active on the official UFC website.
+On March 9, 2026, after the White House card was announced and Jones was not on it, he requested his release from the UFC.